 NIH Loan Repayment Programs

 In exchange for a two-year commitment to qualified research funded by a domestic nonprofit organization or U.S. federal, state, or local government entity, NIH will repay up to $35,000 per year of your qualified educational debt.
 Loan repayment benefits are in addition to the institutional salary you receive for your research.
-The electronic application, application guidelines, and more information on these programs are on the NIH Loan Repayment Program website.
+See the electronic application, application guidelines, and more information on these programs on the NIH Loan Repayment Program website.

 Requests for Applications and Requests for Proposals